hashicorp/terraform-provider-azurerm/website/docs/r/storage_mover_source_endpoint.html.markdown

 * `storage_mover_id` - (Required) Specifies the ID of the Storage Mover for this Storage Mover Source Endpoint.
 Changing this forces a new resource to be created.

-* `export` - (Required) Specifies the directory being exported from the server.
+* `host` - (Required) Specifies the host name or IP address of the server exporting the file system.
 Changing this forces a new resource to be created.

-* `host` - (Required) Specifies the host name or IP address of the server exporting the file system.
+* `export` - (Optional) Specifies the directory being exported from the server.
 Changing this forces a new resource to be created.

 * `nfs_version` - (Optional) Specifies the NFS protocol version.
 Possible values are `NFSauto`, `NFSv3` and `NFSv4`.
 Defaults to `NFSauto`.
 Changing this forces a new resource to be created.